mmbman/Katagiri/1982-12-08-Blue-Cliff-Record-Case-36-Talk-2.md

 #### 0:00

-Tonight we will study Setchō Zenji’s verse on Case 36.
+**Katagiri Roshi**: Tonight we will study Setchō Zenji’s verse on Case 36.
 Let me first read the case that we studied last week:

 > One day Ch’ang Sha went wandering in the mountains.
 Upon returning, when he got to the gate, the head monk asked, “Where are you coming from, Master?”
 >